 Source: ULPA (2001) § 904.
+"Send" is in other NCCUSL products.

 SECTION 1305.
-NONCOMPLYING NAME OF FOREIGN COOPERATIVE. (a) A foreign cooperative whose name does not comply with Section 108 may not obtain a certificate of authority until it adopts, for the purpose of transacting business in this state, an alternative name under this subsection and then obtains a certificate of authority with that name alternative name that complies with Section 110.
-A foreign cooperative that adopts an

-- 6 need not comply with [fictitious name statute].
-After obtaining a certificate of authority with an - alternative name, a foreign cooperative's business in this state must be transacted under that - 8 name unless the cooperative is authorized under [fictitious name statute] to transact business in - 9 this state under another name.

-(b) If a foreign cooperative authorized to transact business in this state changes its name to one that does not comply with Section 108, it may not thereafter transact business in this state until it complies with subsection (a) and obtains an amended certificate of authority.
+NONCOMPLYING NAME OF FOREIGN COOPERATIVE.

+- (a) A foreign cooperative whose name does not comply with Section 108 may not obtain a certificate of authority until it adopts, for the purpose of transacting business in this state, an alternative name that complies with Section 110.
+A foreign cooperative that adopts an alternative name under this subsection and then obtains a certificate of authority with that name need not comply with [fictitious name statute].
+After obtaining a certificate of authority with an alternative name, a foreign cooperative's business in this state must be transacted under that name unless the cooperative is authorized under [fictitious name statute] to transact business in this state under another name. - (b) If a foreign cooperative authorized to transact business in this state changes its name to one that does not comply with Section 108, it may not thereafter transact business in this state until it complies with subsection (a) and obtains an amended certificate of authority.